Faculty Administrative Fellowship Program

 Faculty Administrative Fellows Program

 To provide an opportunity for tenured faculty to enhance university leadership skills, increase awareness of the operational capacities of the Division of Academic Affairs, provide networking opportunities, and assist the Office of the Provost with current or emerging strategic efforts.
-Further, the program seeks to increase the number of qualified candidates, with an emphasis on historically underrepresented group members, interested in pursuing careers in higher education administration.
+Further, the program seeks to increase the number of qualified candidates, with an emphasis on historically underserved group members, interested in pursuing careers in higher education administration.

 Program Format